GVSP2005/MyProjects/VertexCover/ReadMe.md

 - ✅ **Brute Force Approach**
   Explores all possible subsets to find the minimum vertex cover.
-  ⚠️ Limited to graphs with ≤ 63 vertices due to bitmasking.
+  ⚠️ Suitable only for small inputs due to exponential time.

 - ⚡ **Approximation Algorithm**
   Greedily picks random edges and includes both endpoints.